duckduckgo/duckduckgo-documentation/duckduckhack/ddh-intro.md

 **To get involved with the DuckDuckGo community, head over to our [community platform](https://dukgo.com/)!**

 ### **Develop (or improve) instant answers**
-  If you're a developer and you want to create your own instant answer, or if you'd like to help fix current issues please read the **[DuckDuckHack Vision](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/DuckDuckHack/Getting-Started/duckduckhack_vision.md)** to get started!
+  If you're a developer and you want to create your own instant answer, or if you'd like to help fix current issues please start by reading the **[DuckDuckHack Vision.](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/DuckDuckHack/Getting-Started/duckduckhack_vision.md)**